harenlin/2021-hw3/README.md

 your code will be complied by `Makefile` in this repostiory.
 Please make sure your codes are runnable on it.

 ## 10. Submission
 Your assignment should be submitted to github before deadline.
-The submission should include four files:
+The submission should include 3 important files:
-`threadtools.h`, `scheduler.c`, `simulatedThreads.c`, and `report.pdf`.
+`threadtools.h`, `scheduler.c`, `simulatedThreads.c`.
 Your repository may contain other files, but TA will **ONLY** score your homework based on three files mentioned above, please make sure that you named your files correctly.

 ## 11. Reminder